 At SHine SA we aim to:

-Karrparrinthi, which means “Supporting Each Other” in the Kaurna language, is a new Aboriginal sexual health and wellbeing centre in Woodville.
+Karrparrinthi, which means ‘Supporting Each Other’ in the Kaurna language, is an Aboriginal sexual health and wellbeing centre in Woodville.
 Established by SHine SA in collaboration with Aboriginal community members and other Aboriginal health service providers, this cottage-style facility provides a venue for sexual health clinics, drug and alcohol services and other health services either by appointment or as a drop-in service.

-Karrparrinthi hosts fortnightly community education sessions featuring guest speakers, and SHine SA’s “Yarning On” Aboriginal sexual health program is based in this facility.
+SHine SA’s ‘Yarning On’ Aboriginal sexual health program is based in this facility.

 Karrparrinthi is located close to the Queen Elizabeth Hospital and is convenient for visitors from rural, regional and remote South Australia.

 Shine SA received funding through the National Indigenous Partnerships (Indigenous Early Childhood Development and Close the Gap on Indigenous and Reproductive Health) to develop and deliver Sexual Health Education Programs Targeting Aboriginal Young People, which aim to improve the sexual and reproductive health, wellbeing and safety of young Aboriginal South Australians.